-The ISP Child Protection Procedures lay down a clear format for the reporting of any Child Protection matter to the ISP Head of Safeguarding.
-The ISP Head of Safeguarding is an experienced Social Worker and former LADO who is also the Designated Lead for Safeguarding within ISP.
+The ISP Child Protection Procedures lay down a clear format for the reporting of any Child Protection matter to the Registered Manager and head of Safeguarding (a former LADO) for ISP, both of whom are qualified and experienced social workers.
+The Registered Manager is also the Designated Lead for Safeguarding for ISP Teynham.